 Let the world know

-If you have just started your Facebook page then it is essential that you let the world know that you have a Facebook page.
-Promote this on your other social media handles like instagram, Pinterest and so on , let your clients know via email , ask your friends to like your page and so on.
+If you have just started your Facebook page, you must let the world know that you have a Facebook page.
+Promote this on your other social media handles like Instagram, Pinterest, and so on, let your clients know via email, ask your friends to like your page, and so on.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-Don’t ignore the importance of a high definition profile picture and cover picture.
+Don’t ignore the importance of a high-definition profile picture and cover picture.
 Work on your page.
-Optimize your page description, tags and feed it with all the other relevant details that it needs.
+Optimize your page description, and tags and feed it with all the other relevant details that it needs.
 Make it look complete and professional.

 Before you start posting content on your Facebook page, take a look at the pages of your competitors and other big brands in your business.
-Look at what they are posting, what kind of content is getting most user engagement and fashion your content strategy accordingly..
+Look at what they are posting, what kind of content is getting the most user engagement, and fashion your content strategy accordingly..

 Post regularly and at the right time